7 Rules Cannabis Connoisseurs Abide By

 What this means is know how you react to consuming cannabis, and time it accordingly.
 A cannabis connoisseur knows not to smoke strain X before a business meeting, but will smoke strain Y to come up with ideas to present before the meeting.
 They’ll know that they don’t want to smoke in a huge crowd if the only available strain makes them paranoid, but they will try it if they’re comfortable with a small group of friends.
 They can control themselves, and have no trouble restraining from consuming if need be.

-There are a ton of various glass pipes, bongs, etc. fashioned in the shapes of many things.
+There are a ton of various glass pipes, bongs, etc. fashioned in the shapes of many things, including a wide array of inappropriate orifices.
 You wouldn’t drink wine from a coffee mug.
 Don’t smoke cannabis from an alien’s ass.

 A cannabis connoisseur knows that the plant is overall safe, never kills, has been shrouded in lies because of corrupt entrepreneurs in the past, and sees it for what it really is: a medicine and mind-enhancer.
 You’ll never meet a cannabis entrepreneur afraid to have a conversation about it, or act shy about any aspect of consuming it.
 They will readily admit to smoking or eating the plant – but of course, they aren’t going to freely offer this information to someone like a federal agent.
 Don’t be afraid, but be smart.